MicrosoftDocs/sdk-api/sdk-api-src/content/oleidl/nf-oleidl-ioleobject-setclientsite.md

-Within a compound document, each embedded object has its own client site  â€” the place where it is displayed and through which it receives information about its storage, user interface, and other resources. <b>IOleObject::SetClientSite</b> is the only method enabling an embedded object to obtain a pointer to its client site.
+Within a compound document, each embedded object has its own client site  - the place where it is displayed and through which it receives information about its storage, user interface, and other resources. <b>IOleObject::SetClientSite</b> is the only method enabling an embedded object to obtain a pointer to its client site.

 <h3><a id="Notes_to_Callers"></a><a id="notes_to_callers"></a><a id="NOTES_TO_CALLERS"></a>Notes to Callers</h3>
 A container can notify an object of its client site either at the time the object is created or, subsequently, when the object is initialized.